sparkflows/sparkflows-docs/docs/databricks/databricks-prerequisites.rst

 Below are the Prerequisites for installing Fire Insights on a Databricks Cluster:

-.. list-table:: Below are the Relevant Files
+.. list-table:: Below are the Needed Package
    :widths: 10 20 40
    :header-rows: 1